CaramelAds/CaramelAdsJavaDemo/README.md

 4. Scenarios of ads showing:
 	Ad loading:
-	In the class extends Application class using Application.AcitivityLifecycleCallbacks (showed in example) just copy it to your 		project and add it in manifest.xml
+	In the class extends Application class using Application.AcitivityLifecycleCallbacks (showed in example) just copy it to your 		project and add it in manifest.xml, add your additional code, if necessary.

 			<application
         			android:name=".caramel.CaramelApp"